narration-sd/sanity-astro-preview/README.md

 # Documentation

-There's now the beginning of a full Guides and Referencs documentation site, including Search, [available online here](https://encoundel.com/docs)
+There's now the beginning of a full Guides and Referencs documentation site, including Search, available online at [https://encounsel.com/docs](https://encounsel.com/docs).

 You can also look locally for information in the apps and packages folders.